 A company changing its name isn’t a red flag by itself, but it’s worth checking for reviews under the company’s old name as well.
 Are they trying to escape previous negative publicity, as the Department of Justice alleges Commerce Payment Systems did?
 If there are positive reviews (or no reviews) for a company under its new name but negative reviews under its old name, that’s a clear indication that there could be a problem.

 Keep in mind that reviews are not an ideal way to decide on a credit card processor.
 Processors set pricing and terms on a business-by-business basis, so the offer you get from Processor A won’t necessarily be the same deal that John’s Books received.
 When reading a review of the processor that John’s Books wrote, it’s important to remember that you’re not necessarily getting the same service or “product.”

-Some things in processing may technically be legal or not fraudulent, but can still be considered red flags that you’ll pay more than you have to.
+Some things in processing may technically be legal or not fraudulent.
+But they can still be considered red flags that you’ll pay more than you have to.
 It’s often easier to spot these red flags if you’ve already seen them once and know what to look for.
 We maintain a spoof website that highlights pitfalls and red flags often employed by processors.
 Check out Fuzzy Credit Card Processing to see it in action and click the red exclamation points for an explanation.

 Getting Help – CardFellow.com

 Of course, you can skip the headaches and the hours of research by using a marketplace comparison service, like CardFellow.com.
-You’ll get real, fully disclosed quotes with a lifetime rate lock on the markup, and expert assistance to ensure that you get the pricing you were quoted.
+You’ll get real, fully disclosed quotes with a lifetime rate lock on the markup.
+Additionally, you’ll receive expert assistance to ensure that you get the pricing you were quoted.
 Our service is free to use, no-obligation, and we keep your contact info to ourselves.
 (No annoying sales calls from processors!)
 Give it a try by signing up here.